Our guide to Caribbean cruises

 Summer (June, July, August)

 Summer can be rainier in the Caribbean, particularly in the north and on mountainous islands such as Dominica and St Lucia.
-Temperatures are still typically around the mid-80s (circa 30 degrees C) with the peak humidity arriving in August, and sea temperatures comfortably warm for swimming.
+Temperatures are typically around the mid-80s (circa 30 degrees C), with peak humidity in August, and sea temperatures are comfortably warm for swimming.

 Autumn (September, October, November)

-Autumn is considered the low season in the Caribbean as this is when the worst of the rainfall lands and hurricane season kicks in.
-Weather can be interchangeable and stormy with high winds.
-Afternoon and overnight rain showers are to be expected and the humidity is still very high.
+Autumn is considered the low season in the Caribbean, as this is when the worst of the rainfall lands and hurricane season kicks in.
+The weather can be interchangeable and stormy with high winds.
+Afternoon and overnight rain showers are to be expected, and the humidity is still very high.

 Winter (December, January, February)